aruljohn/acsl/README.md

     python number_transformation.py

-You will be asked to enter the values of N, P and D in that order.
+You will be asked to enter the values of N, P and D, in that order.

+## Intermediate Division - Number Transform

+The problem is defined in [this document](http://www.datafiles.acsl.org/samples/contest1/C_1_INT_Transform.pdf).

+    python number_transformation.py

+You will be asked to enter the values of N and P.